 Miami Beach, Florida

-The Art Deco Historic District — the area bounded by 5th and 17th Streets, Ocean Drive and Lenox Avenue — is worth taking seriously.
-Around 800 Art Deco buildings survive from the 1920s–40s, which is a remarkable concentration.
-Many have been restored and painted in their original colours.
-The Miami Design Preservation League runs walking tours that cover the architectural history properly; book one if you have even a moderate interest in design history.
+The Art Deco Historic District bounded by 5th and 17th Streets, Ocean Drive and Lenox Avenue is worth taking seriously.
+Around 800 Art Deco buildings survive from the 1920s through 1940s, which is an extraordinary concentration.
+Many have been restored to their original pastel colours.
+The Miami Design Preservation League runs walking tours that cover the architectural history properly.
+The early morning is genuinely the right time here – before 9am the light comes in low from the east and the streets hold that brief quiet before the beach chairs fill and Ocean Drive becomes a runway.

 Beyond South Beach

-The Pérez Art Museum Miami (PAMM) on Biscayne Bay has a good permanent collection of post-1945 international art and usually a strong programme of temporary exhibitions.
-The building, by Herzog & de Meuron, is architecturally interesting.
+The Perez Art Museum Miami (PAMM) on Biscayne Bay has a strong post-1945 collection and ambitious temporary exhibitions, housed in a Herzog and de Meuron building that is architecturally interesting rather than merely functional.
 Admission is around $16.

 Eating and Drinking

 Joe’s Stone Crab on Washington Avenue is the Miami Beach institution for stone crab claws, in season from October 15 through May 15.
-The claws are excellent; the wait without a reservation in season can be two hours.
-They have a takeout window if you can’t face it.
-Outside stone crab season, consider giving it a miss.
+The claws are excellent.
+The wait without a reservation in season can reach two hours.
+They have a takeout window if you cannot face the dining room, and outside of stone crab season the argument for going weakens considerably.

-Versailles Restaurant in Little Havana (about 20 minutes drive across the MacArthur Causeway) is the Cuban coffee and food institution: media noche sandwiches, croquetas, and café con leche at any hour.
-The surrounding blocks of Calle Ocho have Latin bakeries and restaurants that are considerably better value than anything on Ocean Drive.
+Versailles Restaurant in Little Havana – 20 minutes across the MacArthur Causeway – is the Cuban coffee and food institution: media noche sandwiches, croquetas, cafe con leche at any hour.
+The surrounding blocks of Calle Ocho have Latin bakeries and lunch counters that represent far better value than anything on Ocean Drive.
+The Cubano sandwich debate – whether Versailles or some smaller place on 8th Street does it better – is worth having over the second one.

-For drinking, the rooftop bars on South Beach are expensive but the views are fine.
-Brickell City Centre on the mainland has a more local crowd and better cocktail bars.
+For drinking, the rooftop bars on South Beach are expensive and the views are fine.
+Brickell City Centre on the mainland draws a more local crowd and better cocktail bars.

 Where to Stay

-The Fontainebleau is the largest and most famous of the South Beach hotels — a curved modernist building with a pool deck that’s had multiple lives since 1954.
+The Fontainebleau is the largest and most famous of the South Beach hotels – a curved modernist building by Morris Lapidus with a pool deck that has had multiple lives since 1954.
 If you want to be in the Art Deco district, the Betsy or the Albion are both good and less chaotic than the strip.
-Budget travellers will find better rates in Mid-Beach (17th to 40th Street) or north of 40th, where the beach is less crowded and the hotels are less performatively cool.
+Budget travellers find better rates in Mid-Beach (17th to 40th Street) or north of 40th, where the beach is less crowded and the hotels are less performatively cool.

 When to Go